tallforasmurf/CHIP8IDE/readme.md

 Stop the program and then repeatedly click the STEP button.
 Each click executes just one CHIP-8 instruction.
 Note the register values changing, and how the current line in the Edit window follows along.
 This is one way to understand a strange program: step through its logic one instruction at a time.

-In the edit window, click on the `RET` instruction just above `LBL0256:`.
+In the edit window, find the `RET` instruction just above `LBL0256:` and click on it.
 Set a breakpoint by keying *control-b* (*command-b* on Mac).
 Click on another line and you see that this line now has a violet color, indicating it is a breakpoint.

 Click RUN.
 The program stops immediately, and now the status line reads "Breakpoint on 00EE at 0254".
-Click RUN several times and note how the registers and the Call Stack display change.
-This subroutine is called from two locations, sometimes from #224 and sometimes #21A.
+Click RUN several times.
+Each time the program begins to run until it once again hits the breakpoint you set.
+Note how the registers and the Call Stack display change.
+You can tell this subroutine is called from two locations, sometimes from #224 and sometimes #21A.

 You can set as many breakpoints as you like.
 However, all breakpoints are cleared when click the LOAD button in the Edit window (because it reassembles the program).